 7. The libraries are not shown by default in Explorer

 The libraries are a feature first introduced by Microsoft in Windows 10 and since then they have proved to be one of the most useful features of Windows Explorer.
-Libraries are the easiest way to efficiently manage and organize files and folders in Windows, whether in Windows 10 or Windows 11.
+Libraries are the easiest way to efficiently manage and organize files and folders in windows 11 pro download, whether in Windows 10 or Windows 11.
 Unfortunately, libraries are no longer displayed by default in Windows 11’s File Explorer.
 However, you can re-enable them if you follow the steps in this guide: Restore the libraries in Windows 8.1 and Windows 11.

 8. There is no network card in the Network Center